Rajiv-Dias/Portofolio_Rajiv/README.md

 ### Rajiv Noor Said

 Welcome to my Data Analytics Portfolio.
-This repository showcases hands-on projects demonstrating my technical skills in data cleaning, querying, analysis, and visualization using Python, SQL, and Tableau.
+This repository showcases hands-on projects that demonstrate my technical capabilities in data cleaning, querying, analysis, and visualization using Python, SQL, and Tableau.
+Each project reflects a practical approach to handling real-world datasets — from transforming raw and unstructured data into clean, analysis-ready formats, to extracting meaningful insights through structured queries and presenting findings through interactive dashboards.

-The goal of this portfolio is to present practical, real-world data problem-solving capabilities aligned with Data Analyst roles.
+The goal of this portfolio is to highlight my ability to solve real business problems using data.
+It emphasizes not only technical proficiency, but also structured analytical thinking, workflow automation, and the ability to translate data into actionable insights aligned with the responsibilities of a Data Analyst role.

 ---